Arakan Army: Resumption of war and Operation 1027

 During these offensives, on 10 April, the Arakan Army rebranded itself as the "Arakha Army" to represent all people living in Rakhine State.
 The Arakan Army and the Arakan Rohingya Salvation Army (ARSA) clashed in Buthidaung Township on 15 April, killing 25 Rohingyas.
 A local reported that the Tatmadaw and ARSA fought together during the clashes.

 On 27 April, the Arakan Army captured Taw Hein Taung base in the hilltops of Ann township.
 On 6 May, the Arakan army also captured the 15th MOC headquarters.
 On 3 May, the Arakan Army captured the headquarters of the Border Guard Police in Maungdaw Township at Kyee Kan Pyin, forcing at least 128 junta soldiers to cross the border into Bangladesh.
 The next day, the Arakan Army announced that, after a prolonged siege, it had captured the 15th Military Operations Command near Buthidaung.
 The Arakan Army claimed that the battle for the base killed "hundreds" of junta soldiers, and that hundreds of junta soldiers and their families had surrendered.

 On 13 April, the Arakan Army began clashing with junta forces along the Thandwe-Taungup highway.
-On 22 April, intense clashes broke out around the Tha Htay hydropower plant in norther Thandwe Township, reportedly leading to the deaths of "dozens" of junta soldiers.
+On 22 April, intense clashes broke out around the Tha Htay hydropower plant in northern Thandwe Township, reportedly leading to the deaths of "dozens" of junta soldiers.
 On 25 April, the Arakan Army began clashing with junta forces near the Ngapali Beach.

 On 18 May, the Arakan Army captured Buthidaung and the remainder of Buthidaung Township.
 The Arakan Army began launching attacks on neighboring Maungdaw on 22 May.

 On 29 May, the junta and the allied Arakan Liberation Army soldiers killed over 70 villagers from the village of Byian Phyu near Sittwe due to suspected Arakan Army sympathies in the village.

 From late May to early June, the Arakan Army launched attacks on the remaining junta bases throughout Maungdaw Township.
 On 16 June, the AA urged residents of Maungdaw to evacuate the town, claiming that all junta bases in the township had either been captured or encircled, and that they would attack the town.
 In response to the fighting in Maungdaw, the Bangladesh Navy deployed warships around St. Martin's Island, which has been shot at several times by junta forces.

 On 2 June, clashes again erupted on the Thandwe-Taungup highway near Ngapali Beach, with the AA captured Gawt village during the fighting.
 Over the next week, the fighting moved closer to Thandwe and neighboring Ngapali Beach, forcing the Thandwe Airport to close.
 During the fighting, Burmese forces shelled Singaung village, killing between 60 and 120 villagers.
 On 15 June, the Arakan Army launched an offensive to capture neighboring Taungup, with AA forces launching attacks on the junta base near Taungup University.